Bug-Finderr/test/README.md

   - Verify the Slack webhook URL is accurate.
   - Ensure the backend server is running without errors (`npm start`).
   - Check browser developer tools for any errors during fetch operations.
+  - Note that each fetch attempt can take 10-60 seconds, with additional time for retries on failures.

 - **Slack Alerts Not Working:**
   - Confirm the Slack app permissions and webhook URL.
   - Ensure the Slack channel exists and the webhook is properly authorized.

+## Development Status

+- **Testing Coverage:** Backend is currently not end-to-end tested and may exhibit minor bugs in production environments.
+- **Known Performance Considerations:**
+  - Each fetch operation takes approximately 10-60 seconds
+  - Failed fetches trigger retries, each taking an additional 10-60 seconds
+  - Multiple concurrent fetches may impact system performance
+- **Future Development:**
+  - End-to-end testing implementation is planned for the next patch/release
+  - Performance optimizations are under consideration

 ---